LupuPaul/year3-story-2018/README.md

 #Chapter 3 describe the baking process.#

 Chapter 3 - Started and created the story .
+Chapter 3 - added details about baking and oven times .

 for this repo, to use as a starting point for your story